Childhood Immunisations

 After the vaccination your child will usually be asked to wait at the clinic for around fifteen minutes so we can monitor for any immediate reactions.
 Mild reactions such as a sore arm, a low-grade temperature or some grisliness are common and normal in the hours after vaccination.
 Your nurse will give you clear advice on what to expect and what to do if your child is uncomfortable.

 If your child is unwell on the day of a scheduled vaccination, please call us to reschedule.
-Most vaccinations should not be given to children who are acutely unwell, and we would rather rebook than have your child come in feeling worse than they need to.
+Most vaccinations should not be given to children who are acutely unwell, so it is usually safest to book for another time.

 How We Help